ramonpbarros/employee-summary/README.md

 ## Setup
 This application runs in the terminal.
 Make sure to `npm install` dependencies!

+Repository can be found here: [GitHub/ramonpbarros](https://github.com/ramonpbarros/employee-summary) Make sure to git clone and check out the code!

 ## Code Examples
 Show examples of usage:
 `put-your-code-here`